 Despite the uncertain future many businesses face in the light of recent global events, the translation software and machine translation market continue to expand and develop.
-What’s more – it is expected to be worth at around $7 billion dollars in 2019, which means that the demand for translation services is now higher than ever, due to businesses’ expansion into Asian markets and the need for sophisticated localization strategies.
+What’s more – it is expected to be worth at around $7 billion dollars in 2019, which means that the demand for translation services is now higher than ever.
+A big part of it is due to businesses’ expansion into Asian markets and the need for sophisticated localization strategies.

-Neural Machine Translation – the latest development in Machine translation technologies.
-Neural Machine Translation has been at the centre of conversation amongst the industry professionals.
-An Artificial Neural Network is able to process information in a similar way as the human brain, since it is modelled after its neuron connections.
-The network learns by examples, provided by massive datasets and it can be used not only for translating between two languages, but also for recognising patterns, such as handwriting.
+One of the latest developments in Machine translation technologies.
+Neural Machine Translation has been at the center of conversation amongst the industry professionals.
+An Artificial Neural Network is able to process information in a similar way as the human brain since it is modeled after its neuron connections.
+The network learns by examples, provided by massive datasets and it can be used not only for translating between two languages, but also for recognizing patterns, such as handwriting.

-Google has been one of the first to announce their Neural Machine Translation System, which is supposed to bridge the gap between Human and Machine Translation.
-By integrating Artificial Intelligence within its Translation services, Google is hoping to improve its Chinese-to-English translations and deal with longstanding issues, such as the inability to recognise rare word or specific linguistic sounds.
+Google has been one of the first to announce their NMT System, which is supposed to bridge the gap between Human and Machine Translation.
+By integrating Artificial Intelligence within its Translation services, Google is hoping to improve its Chinese-to-English translations and deal with longstanding issues, such as the inability to recognize rare words or specific linguistic sounds.
 For some, the new improvements could even mean that Chinglish will be done with once and for all.